LefisCorp/TGN-Bot/README.md

 ## Timing notes

-Leaderboard playtime is approximate.
+Leaderboard playtime is approximate and may be out by around 2 minutes due to TibiaData update delays and the bot’s scheduled checks.

 TibiaData caches character data for up to 300 seconds, and world status can take up to 60 seconds to refresh, so online/offline changes may appear with a short delay.

 The bot checks character progress every 10 minutes, checks online status every 60 seconds, checks Tibia news every 24 hours, and posts weekly leaderboards every Monday at 12:00 PM Europe/London.